ribot/easy-adapter/README.md

 EasyAdapter For Android
 ===========

-Using `AdapterViews` has never been so easy.
-Inspired by the [view holder](http://developer.android.com/training/improving-layouts/smooth-scrolling.html#ViewHolder) design pattern, this library provides an easier way of linking `AdapterViews` and the underlying data for that view without having to implement your own Adapter.
-The `EasyAdapter` will do the tedious work for you.
+Using `ListView` and `RecyclerView` has never been so easy.
+Inspired by the [view holder](http://developer.android.com/training/improving-layouts/smooth-scrolling.html#ViewHolder) design pattern, this library provides an easier way of linking `ListView` and `RecyclerView` with the underlying data for that view without having to implement your own Adapter.
+EasyAdapter will do the tedious work for you.

 ###### Why to use EasyAdapter?
 * __Simpler than implementing your own Adapter__.
 You just have to extend `ItemViewHolder` and use annotations to link your code to views and layouts.
 See examples below or demo app.
 * __Ensure performance__.
 It reuses the view holders so helps your ListViews scroll smoothly.
+* __Easy to switch between `ListView` and `RecyclerView`__.
+Once you implement your `ItemViewHolder` this can be used with both widgets.
+By just changing a cuple of lines you can easily switch between a `ListView` and a `RecyclerView`.
 * __Cleaner code__.
 By keeping the view fields inside the view holders your code becomes cleaner an more understandable.

 EasyAdapter supports Android 2.1 and above.